 In a fire-and-forget pattern, the requesting service invokes a one-way operation in an EBS.
 The EBS invokes the providing service.
-No concept of a response exists even in the case of an error.
+No concept of a response exists even in an error.
 In the Order EBS WSDL, the one-way operation meant for request is defined in the portType having all the operations, which are either request-response or request only.

-In the case of a fire-and-forget pattern, once the request is made and presented to the provider, it cannot be re-presented.
+In a fire-and-forget pattern, after the request is made and presented to the provider, it cannot be re-presented.
 In case of any error in the provider service, it has to be handled locally.
 This includes either retrying or terminating.
 In case the error cannot be handled locally, then compensation must be initiated, if required.